By Chalya Dul

-Of course you’re fuming, your father taught you well, but he didn’t teach you how to be angry.
-It’s genetic, you’ve heard several times that “people from your place have hot temper.”
+Of course, you’re fuming, your father taught you well, but he didn’t teach you how to be angry.
+It’s genetic, you’ve heard several times that “people from your place have a hot temper.”
 Forget them.

 When you go about your day he calls after three hours and says, “Come next week Wednesday.”
 You’re definitely not fine with that; very uncomfortable about having cotton wool in your tooth for two weeks but your father says he must have dipped it in something that will protect your tooth so you should stop making a fuss.

 Wednesday evening you’re there and the place is locked.
 No!
 You call again.
 Switched off.
-You are beginning to wonder if your village people sent this man; you go home quietly, then jejely go to JUTH (the public hospital) the next day.
+You are beginning to wonder if your village people sent this man; you go home quietly, then jejely go to JUTH (one of the public Nigerian hospitals) the next day.